efsalvarenga/CV/index.md

+Estevao Alvarenga CEng
+====
+__Operational Research Engineer__

-- 13 years' experience and passionate about technology, capturing in-depth technical value across industries such as oil & gas, utilities and new energies
+- 13 years' experience and passionate about technology, having captured in-depth value in technical industries such as oil & gas, utilities and new energies
 - Skilful in slicing and dicing complex problems into manageable sub-components
 - My engineering background is supported by further academic education in operational research and management sciences
 - Curious with current data science tools, up-to-date through academic engagements, papers and self-development